Less Is More: How Short Workouts Can Be Just As Effective

 The benefits of short workouts

-Before we look at the best short workouts for weight loss, it helps to understand the health and fitness benefits of quick, intense bursts of exercise.
+Before we look at the best short workouts, it helps to understand the health and fitness benefits of quick, intense bursts of exercise.

 Short workouts increase your fitness as much as long workouts

 You already know that regular exercise is good for your health, but research shows that short workouts can deliver the same benefits.

 A 2016 study by researchers at McMaster University in Canada found that a 10-minute workout, which included a two-minute warm-up, three 20-second “all-out” cycle sprints and two minutes of easy cycling in between, then a three-minute cooldown – produced remarkably similar benefits when measuring cardiorespiratory fitness and insulin sensitivity (both key health indicators) across 12 weeks compared to a group who performed a two-minute warm-up, 45 minutes of continuous cycling at a moderate pace and a three-minute cooldown.

 If you’re struggling with brain fog, a short HIIT workout can help you refocus.
 A 2019 study by neuroscientists at Oregon Health & Science University in Portland in the US, and published in eLife found that a short burst of exercise directly boosts the region of the brain associated with learning and memory.

 Top that with the other mental health perks of breaking a sweat, including feeling happier and a reduced risk of depression, and short workouts definitely live up to the hype.